prog-1/recursion/exercises/README.md

 2) Your program must find the second max in the given slice.

+Estimate time / space complexity of your implementation.
 It is not allowed to use `for` loops.

 ## Optional: Non-recursive quick sort

 Attempt to implement non-recursive version of quick sort.
 Hint: use a slice to emulate hardware stack.

+Estimate time / space complexity of your implementation.